-Aged 13, I moved to Paris, where I played in progressively angrier and angrier rock bands, until I discovered literature under the tutelage of a world-weary English teacher.
+Aged 13, I moved to Paris, where I played in progressively angrier and angrier rock bands, until I discovered writing, under the tutelage of a world-weary English teacher.

-I studied English at Oxford, where I specialised in the Romantic period, notably William Blake, the notorious Samuel Taylor Coleridge and ruckus-loving essayist William Hazlitt.
+I studied English at Oxford, specialising in the Romantic period, notably William Blake, Samuel Taylor Coleridge and William Hazlitt.

-Upon graduation I produced the (all-but mandated) overwrought literary novel in a matter of months, and then carefully filed the rejection letters away in a blue folder.
+Upon graduation I produced the (all-but mandated) overwrought literary novel and carefully filed the rejection letters away in a blue folder.

 Since then, I have worked as a runner, researcher and eventually writer, penning several drafts of a Cold War thriller on commission.
 I co-directed several animated music videos, which were broadcast on MTV and racked up 300k YouTube views.

 I've also moved to London, worked as a philosophical consultant for a festival of ideas, bounced my way around Europe and had my heart broken in several places.

 My 2012 short Two Dancers starred one Carl Barat, late of The Libertines.
 2013's Lonely Hearts played at major international festivals including Cleveland and St. Louis, and domestics including LSFF and East End.
 In 2015 Barry Glitter, a short co-written with director James Gardner, was shot in Blackpool, funded by the NFTS.